-In the 2021 State of the Union Address by President von der Leyen, the EU presented its new connectivity strategy called Global Gateway (European Commission, 2021b).
+In the 2021 State of the Union Address by President von der Leyen, the EU has presented its new connectivity strategy called Global Gateway.
+(European Commission, 2021).
 In this strategy, the EU proposes to build Global Gateway partnerships with countries around the world, including Asia.
 The EU is offering investments in quality infrastructure for connecting goods, people, and services around the world.

 The European strategy stands for sustainable and trusted connections to tackle the most pressing global challenges, from climate change and protecting the environment, to improving health security and boosting competitiveness and global supply chains.
-Global Gateway aims to mobilise up to €300 billion in investments between 2021 and 2027 and it is expected that Asia will be an important beneficiary of this strategy (European Commission, 2021a).
+Global Gateway aims to mobilise up to Euro 300 billion in investments between 2021 and 2027 and it is expected that Asia will be an important beneficiary of this strategy.
+(European Commission, 2021b),

+3.4.
 EU-Japan Partnership on Sustainable Connectivity and Quality Infrastructure